NickPignone/quadratic_solver_cs4900/Spikes/DiscTest/README.txt

 This program, discTest.c, is used to validate the input and output of the discriminant.c function.
-The makefile has the 2 main test cases: no variables and good data.
+The makefile contains one use case.